 The award is named in honor of one of the great leaders among public relations practitioners, a true friend to the PRSA, and former chair of the PAG Section, Lloyd B. Dennis.

-We are currently accepting nominations for the 2019 Lloyd B. Dennis Award.
+We are currently accepting nominations for the 2023 Lloyd B. Dennis Award.
 Any PRSA member may nominate a candidate for the award.
-The nominee does not need to be a PRSA/PAG Section member, but should be recognized in public affairs, government, military, public sector or regulated industries.
+The nominee does not need to be a PRSA Public Affairs & Government section member, but should be recognized in public affairs, government, military, public sector or regulated industries.
+PRSA PAG involvement highly encouraged.

 Process for Submitting a Nomination